ahadbawany/FRCPenultimateManual/FRCPenultimateManual.md

 ## Build

-* Strategy should happen before design and design should happen before fabrication
+* Strategy should happen before design and design should happen before fabrication.

     * Not that strategy can never be re-evaluated during design or design can be revised during fabrication